 Using Paw Balms and Waxes

 Safety first, furfriends!
-All the ingredients I use are food grade for the occasional post-application lick safety, but paw balms (bought or made) are not intended to be eaten in quantity.
+All the ingredients I use when making my balms are food grade.
+They’re safe for the occasional post-application lick safety, but paw balms, waxes, and creams (bought or made) are not intended to be eaten in quantity.

 Homemade Dog Paw Balm (Paw Wax) Recipe and Instructions